platoneko/mini-cc/README.md

 ## Supported Syntax

-- datatype: int, float, char
+- datatype: int, float, char (only int in generating mips)
 - function define, call
 - array(Not pointer!
 Any arbitrary memory operation is not allowed!)
 - while, nested if else